 Classification of Sensors

-Sensors can be ranked into various classification systems, but for the sake of simplification, we have divided them into 5 core classifications.
+Sensors can be ranked into various classification systems, but for the sake of simplification, we’ve divided them into 5:

 - Active and Passive Sensors

-- Active Sensors (also known as parametric sensors) are sensors that require an external power source to operate.
-Examples of active sensors include GPS sensors and radar sensors.
+- Active Sensors (aka parametric sensors) require an external power source to operate, such as GPS and radar.

-- Passive Sensors (also called self-generated sensors) generate their own electric signal and do not require any external power source.
-Examples of passive sensors include thermal sensors, electric field sensing and metal detecting.
+- Passive Sensors (aka self-generated sensors) generate their own electric signal and do not require any external power source.
+These include thermal sensors, electric field sensing, and metal detecting.

 - Contact and Non-Contact Sensors

-- Contact Sensors are those that require a physical contact with their stimulus.
-Familiar examples of contact sensors are temperature and strain gauge sensors.
+- Contact Sensors require a physical contact with their stimulus.
+Familiar examples include temperature and strain gauge sensors.

-- Non-Contact Sensors, on the other hand, require no physical contact.
-These types of sensors include optical and magnetic sensors, as well as infrared thermometers.
+- Non-Contact Sensors require no physical contact.
+This type of sensors include optical and magnetic sensors, as well as infrared thermometers.